Timo-PFF/public_stuff/docs/r_values_sports_analytics.md

 * Plays per player and season: `500/17` on average, i.e. each player season's number of players is a normal distribution around `500/17`.

 Note that we have already implemented this above, i.e. we use the same simulated data, but this time we aggregate on the game-level:

-The following code implements this and computes the game-level R-squared number for both metrics in each parallel universe

 ```r
 player_games_agg <- player_games %>% group_by(player_game_id,sim_id,N,x) %>%
   summarise(y = mean(y), y2 = mean(y2)) %>% ungroup()